 Industrial and Manufacturing Engineering

 Graduate study in the Department of Industrial and Manufacturing Engineering is open to all qualified baccalaureate graduates from universities and colleges of recognized standing.
-In addition to the Graduate School requirements, applicants must submit a GRE score that meets the following requirements:
+In addition to the Graduate School requirements, all applicants must submit a GRE score that meets the following requirements:

 Financial Assistance

 There are a limited number of teaching assistantships available in Industrial and Manufacturing Engineering, which are normally assigned as support for classes with large enrollments and/or heavy laboratory content.
 Research assistantships are offered when student's capabilities and background experience match the needs of the project.
-While teaching assistantships are funded by the department, research assistantships are generally funded through externally-funded grants and contracts.
+While teaching assistantships are funded by the department, research assistantships are generally funded through externally funded grants and contracts.
 In both cases, assistantships are considered as employment, and the graduate student should view these appointments as a job.
+The faculty and the department will carry the expectation that the student has made a full commitment to fulfill both the degree requirements and the job responsibilities.
 The student's thesis or dissertation may or may not be in the area of their job duties for the assistantship.

 Degree Requirements